Selective Serotonin Reuptake Inhibitor Toxicity Clinical Presentation

 Serotonin toxicity versus other toxicities

-Physical examination findings are helpful when distinguishing serotonin toxicity from other toxic ingestions in the differential diagnosis (although ingestion of multiple agents in suicide attempts can make physical findings less reliable).
+Physical examination findings are helpful in distinguishing serotonin toxicity from other toxic ingestions (although ingestion of multiple agents in suicide attempts can make physical findings less reliable).

 Neuroleptic malignant syndrome, associated with dopamine antagonists, has a slower onset of symptoms than SS and is associated with bradykinesia and "lead-pipe" muscular rigidity, rather than hyperkinesias and tremors.